websecusa/nextgen-dast/docs/param-discovery-plan.md

 # Parameter discovery — design plan

 **Status:** Not implemented.
-Phase-1 ffuf integration (content discovery) shipped 2026-04-27 in commit `ba2c961`.
+Phase-1 ffuf integration (content discovery) already ships in the `thorough` and `premium` profiles.
 This document describes the follow-up that adds *parameter-name discovery* and feeds discovered params into the existing high-fidelity probes.

 **Author:** Tim Rice <tim.j.rice@hackrange.com>
 **Target version:** Defer the version bump until implementation lands —